theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 Let your children pick their own paths; tell them enough so that they are empowered to pick one (or many) on their own.
 Teach them how to tell silly and deep apart.
 If your child tells you gods are not real, ask her how she came to that conclusion.
 Get her to think.
 That’s the important part.

 More importantly, remember that fundamentalism is not the answer to fundamentalism.
 Do not listen to fundamentalists (of any religion).
 Teach your children these red flags (and that these red flags are for every religion).
 Also, tell them to stay way from any of these “bring back the glory of the past” campaigns, and that humanity should always look forward.
 Because that is how time moves.

+Note: If you did not sense the sarcasm in some of the parts of this article, you may want to reread it.